We are now a Green, Eco Friendly Lodge, making use of solar power for all our electricity needs.

 Situated on the magnificent Lake Malawi, Fish Eagle Bay is a Lodge that offers simple, rustic accommodation for those seeking to get away from it all, to enjoy the wide open beaches of Nkhotakota.

 We offer en-suite accommodation in white washed chalets with thatch roofs and wooden windows.
 All chalets have unhindered views of the Lake.
-Beds all have comfortable mosquito nets.
+Beds all have comfortable mosquito nets and fans.
 Fish Eagle Bay also offers wholesome food prepared in our kitchen, and some of the most friendly staff you can find anywhere!

 Lake Malawi is 560km long, 80km wide and up to 700m deep, and comprises the largest part of Malawi.
 Normally the water is crystal clear, and contains more indigenous and endemic varieties of fish species than any other lake in the world.
 The lake is clean, and there is virtually no pollution, so that makes the fish from the lake very safe to eat.
 It is quite safe to swim and enjoy the waves at our beach, as the beach is wide open with no reeds or plants to provide shelter for crocodiles and the water is sweet and normally quite warm.
 Visitors spend hours playing, boating and kayaking in the water and there have never been any incidents with crocodiles or hippos at the Fish Eagle Bay beach.